BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This work presents a novel Lagevin-assisted Bayesian active learning framework, LAPD, which integrates reSGLD with AL to discover governing equations from experimental data.
+This work presents a novel Lagevin-assisted Bayesian active learning framework, BLADE, which integrates reSGLD with AL to discover governing equations from noisy and limited experimental data.
 Our comprehensive evaluation across diverse dynamical systems demonstrates that incorporating reSGLD sampling within the physical discovery process provides significant advantages over traditional approaches, especially in the face of noise.
-By simultaneously operating multiple Markov chains at different temperatures, LAPD achieves a faster exploration of the parameter space, effectively navigating the complex landscapes of nonlinear dynamical systems.
-Traditional sparse regression methods for physical discovery (like SINDy) provide point estimates of system coefficients but offer limited insight into model confidence intervals.
-In contrast, LAPD offers robust UQ for both model parameters and system trajectories.
+By simultaneously operating multiple Markov chains at different temperatures, BLADE achieves a better exploration of the parameter space, effectively navigating the complex landscapes of nonlinear dynamical systems.
+Traditional sparse regression methods for physical discovery (like SINDy) provide point estimates of system coefficients but offer limited insight into model UQ.
+In contrast, BLADE offers robust UQ for both model parameters and system trajectories.
 Moreover, while sparsity-inducing priors (as in UQ-SINDy) can theoretically promote sparse solutions, our experiments improved robustness and accuracy when identifying system dynamics and estimating the uncertainties.
 Furthermore, our AL extension introduces a hybrid acquisition function that balances uncertainty reduction with domain coverage.
 This approach significantly outperforms both random sampling and pure uncertainty-based acquisition, reducing measurement requirements by 44-57\% across test cases.

-While the LAPD demonstrates robust performance across our test cases, several methodological challenges remain.
-First, the computational cost of reSGLD sampling exceeds that of deterministic optimization approaches.
-For very large systems or real-time applications, this overhead may become prohibitive.
-Algorithmic optimizations like adaptive temperature scheduling or parallel chain implementation could address this limitation.
-Second, our current implementation determines the initial library of candidate functions a priori.
-For complex systems where appropriate basis functions are unknown, this presents a practical challenge.
-Future work could integrate automatic basis function discovery, perhaps by incorporating neural networks to learn transformed coordinates where dynamics admit sparse representations.